vidithbalasa/ResNet/README.md

 Authors || Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun
 ```

-An implementation of the original ResNet paper.
-My implementation replicates the original paper results within 3%.
+A pytorch implementation of the original ResNet architecture as outlined in the 2015 paper, Deep Residual Learning for Image Recognition.
+This implementation achieves a top-1 validation accuracy of 76.13% and a top-5 validation accuracy of 92.87% on the CIFAR-10 dataset—within 3% of the author's reported results.

 GRAPH